 The commercial invoice is an important document that’s used by customs to declare imported goods.
 You’ll need one for goods imported from Turkey.

-Goods coming from outside the EU must be declared to UK customs.
+Goods coming from outside the EU must be declared to UK customs clearance of goods.
 This can be a complicated process, so most businesses use a freight forwarder to do this on their behalf.

 VAT & Duty

 Goods sent from outside the EU may be subject to VAT and Duty payments on entry to the UK.
 You may be able to apply for reduced or zero duty for goods coming from Turkey – this is known as ‘preference’.

 Some restricted goods (such as firearms) require a special import licence to be brought into the UK.

 Some products are prohibited altogether and will be seized by customs.
 These include offensive weapons, self-defence sprays and rough diamonds, among others.

 Newly boosted trade cooperation between the two countries presents an exciting opportunity for UK businesses to develop trade partnerships with Turkey.
 An experienced freight forwarder like John Good Logistics can advise you further on the shipping process and logistical requirements of importing from Turkey, so don’t let the logistics of importing from a non-EU member country discourage you from benefiting from this promising trade deal.

 Typically, goods are imported to the UK from Turkey by road haulage, however, when using trailers to import goods into the UK by road, there is the inevitable crossing of the English Channel via Calais or Dover.
 Unfortunately, there have been reports of trailers broken into by migrants looking to gain entry to the UK, with cargo damaged as a result.
 To avoid these issues, it’s worth considering sea freight to get your goods safely from Turkey to the UK as your goods will arrive directly at the Port of Felixstowe.